mongodb/specifications/source/auth/auth.rst

 `````````````````````````````

 username
     MAY be specified.
-Its meaning varies depending on the OIDC provider used.
+Its meaning varies depending on the OIDC provider
+    integration used.

 source
     MUST be "$external".
 Defaults to ``$external``.